 A dog is very much a Return on Investment product: what you invest, you get back.
 That’s as true of food as it is of many other things.

 This week, I’ve been reading Canine Nutrigenomics by Jean Dodds and Diana Laverdure-Dunetz.
 It’s a book which explores what things are good for your dog to eat, and what is not so good.
 The best thing about it is that it doesn’t make you feel guilty if you are feeding your dog a raw diet, a biscuit diet or a cooked diet, and has ways that you can improve your dog’s health whatever you feed them.
 It’s a brilliant book, scientific but not science-speak.
+If you are still deciding about what sort of diet you want to feed your dog, then you also might want to check out a website like Pet Food Exposed.

 When I did a lot of fitness training, I was obsessed by what I put into my own body.
 Sugar was a dirty word.
 Carb-loading was a norm.
 I weighed and counted how much protein I had and from what sources.
 I was vegetarian and ate a mostly vegan diet, apart from occasional cheese and milk.
 Now I’m much less hardcore about it and accept more pleasures in life.
 After all those years of abstinence, cake is a joy.